-One of the most common reasons we experience presentation anxiety is the fear that we will forget what we have to say and risk losing credibility.
-A method many use to address this fear is to create PowerPoint slides as a memory aid.
-However, this is short-sighted because nothing erodes your credibility as a speaker faster than signaling to the audience that you are dependent on your slides.
+A common reason we experience presentation anxiety is the fear that we will forget what we have to say and risk losing credibility.
+A method many use to address this fear is to create presentation slides as a memory aid.
+However, this can be short-sighted because nothing erodes your credibility as a speaker faster than signaling to the audience that you depend on your slides.

 Seasoned presenters are able to announce a slide before showing it.
-At a minimum, they know their material so well that all they need to do is briefly glance at the slide to know what's coming next.
-You can achieve this by doing simple memory boosting practices to remember your presentation material and, in turn, reduce your anxiety.
+At a minimum, they know their material so well that they only need to briefly glance at the slide to know what's coming next.
+You can achieve this by doing simple memory-boosting practices to remember your presentation material and, in turn, reduce your anxiety.

 1. Use the Palace Method